Daunte Culpepper: Early life

-Near the end of his high school team's state basketball championship game, the referee called traveling on Culpepper when he was driving for the game-winning lay-up.
-Later on in his career, Culpepper celebrated his football touchdowns by moving his hands in the motion that a basketball referee makes when calling traveling, also known as "the roll".
+Near the end of his high school team's state basketball championship game, the referee called Culpepper for traveling when he was driving for the game-winning lay-up.
+Later in his career, Culpepper celebrated football touchdowns by mimicking the motion a basketball referee makes when calling traveling, also known as "the roll".

 Culpepper was drafted in the 26th round (730th overall) by the New York Yankees in the 1995 Major League Baseball Draft but did not sign and chose to attend college.

 College career

-He struggled to get into college, because of low SAT scores.
-Marquee football schools, such as the University of Miami and University of Florida, backed off from recruiting him when it was assumed he would not qualify.
-The University of Central Florida, however, offered to tutor him and help him achieve the necessary scores, and he was able to qualify.
-Although the big college programs returned to recruit him, as a show of loyalty, Culpepper enrolled at UCF.
+Culpepper struggled to get into college, because of low SAT scores.
+Top football schools such as the University of Miami and University of Florida backed off from recruiting him when it was assumed he would not qualify.
+As a Division II school, however, the University of Central Florida did not have to abide by the rules of Division I concerning SAT scores.
+With this, the University of Central Florida offered to tutor and help him achieve the necessary scores, and he qualified.
+Although big college programs returned to recruit him, as a show of loyalty, Culpepper enrolled at UCF.

 Although he had a love for baseball, Culpepper committed to play football at UCF as a quarterback.
-He rewrote virtually all of the school's quarterback records, approximately 30 in all, many held by Darin Slack since 1987.
-He also set an NCAA record for single-season completion percentage at 73.6%, breaking a 15-year-old mark set by Steve Young (71.3%).
-This record would stand until Colt McCoy (Texas) finished the 2008 season with a completion percentage of 77.6%.
+He rewrote virtually all the school's quarterback records, approximately 30 in all, many held by Darin Slack since 1987.
+Culpepper also set an NCAA record for single-season completion percentage at 73.6%, breaking a 15-year-old mark set by Steve Young (71.3%).
+This record stood until Colt McCoy (Texas) finished the 2008 season with a completion percentage of 77.6%.
 Culpepper accomplished a feat equaled by only two others in NCAA history when he topped the 10,000-yard passing mark and the 1,000-yard rushing mark in his career.
 He finished his career sixth on the NCAA's all-time total offense list for all divisions with 12,459 yards and was responsible for 108 career touchdowns (84 passing).

-After his junior season, he was being lured out of the collegiate ranks to enter the draft and join the NFL, but instead returned to UCF to play his senior year.
+After his junior season, Culpepper was being lured out of the collegiate ranks to enter the draft and join the NFL, but instead returned to UCF to play his senior year.
 UCF posted a 9–2 record, losing only to Purdue and Auburn.